 P- and B prediction

-VSP can be either uni-direction prediction or bi-direction prediction.
+VSP can either be uni-direction prediction or bi-direction prediction.
 The prediction direction depends on the slice type and the availability of reference views in the reference picture lists, which is elaborated as follows.

 If the current slice is a P slice, VSP is performed in the manner of uni-direction prediction.
 One predictor is generated from the reference picture list, which has the interview reference picture identified by the disparity vector defined in the VSP candidate.